ryan-roemer/loose-bits/_posts/2012-01-08-authenticated-static-html-site-with-google-app-engine.md

 which will house actual static web site.
-As we want to check that the authentication works first before uploading potentially sensitive information, I would recommend creating a test HTML page that just contains the content "It worked!" or something, and adding that as "my_site/static/index.html".
+As we want to check that the authentication works first before uploading potentially sensitive information, I would recommend creating a test HTML page that just contains the content "It worked!" and adding that as "my_site/static/index.html".

 Now, we should have a project layout that looks like: